Analysis | The Democratic battle to unseat Mitch McConnell in Kentucky is getting complicated

 Contrast that with McGrath, who said in a debate that she didn’t go to the protests because she was home dealing with family issues.

 “Booker stepped up and met a moment,” said Mark Riddle, a Democratic political strategist in Kentucky.
 “I think people right now are looking for leadership, and he definitely struck a nerve with a lot of folks in Kentucky.”
-Riddle said that, at the very least, this is the most exciting late turn in a Democratic Primary in Kentucky in recent years.
+Riddle said that, at the very least, this is the most exciting late turn in a Democratic primary in Kentucky in recent years.
 (There’s another candidate also running to McGrath’s left, Mike Broihier.)

-McGrath is also trailed by a misstep earlier in the campaign, when she said she would have likely voted for Supreme Court Justice Brett M. Kavanaugh — then reversed it the same day after a backlash.
+McGrath is also trailed by a misstep earlier in the campaign, when she said she probably would have voted for Supreme Court Justice Brett M. Kavanaugh — then reversed it the same day after backlash.

 Is all this happening too late in the race to give Booker a chance to take advantage of it?
 He’s started raising more money as a result of the national endorsements.
 But voting by mail has already started in Kentucky.
 And McGrath has raised so much money that she’s been able to be on TV for the past year introducing herself to voters and attacking McConnell.
 Booker is just now getting on TV.